drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 About two decades ago, I was just a college student who found immense pleasure in crafting lines of code during my free time.
 A chance encounter with a friend led to a recommendation, and before I knew it, I had bagged my first software engineering job.
 The thought of transforming my hobby into a career felt akin to the excitement of unboxing a new gadget or stumbling upon a shortcut in your favorite video game.
 It was a rush of emotions - curiosity, anticipation, and a hint of stage fright.

-After all, at its core, the art of software engineering is about problem-solving – taking a complex issue, breaking it down into manageable parts, and crafting an elegant solution.
+After all, at its core, the art of software engineering is about problem-solving - taking a complex issue, breaking it down into manageable parts, and crafting an elegant solution.
 As I quickly discovered, this process rarely involves simply following a list of predefined instructions.

 The transition from college coding to professional software engineering was, however, much rougher than a game of Flappy Bird.
 At the outset, I expected the company to spoon-feed me tasks and solutions to implement, following the classic 'monkey see, monkey do' approach.
 Little did I know, I was in for a surprise.

 As I progressed through my career, I discovered that the journey of a software engineer isn't a flat line—it's an inverted pyramid.
 Picture a pyramid turned upside-down, each level representing a new stage in problem-solving maturity, with a widening scope of influence and impact as you ascend.

-## Stage 1: The Couch Potato — "I’ll just wait here for instructions."
+## Stage 1: The Couch Potato — "I'll just wait here for instructions."

 ![The couch potato]({{ site.baseurl }}/images/invpyr-stage1.png)

 Now, reflecting back, I recognize that I started my career in what I now affectionately call the "Couch Potato" stage.
 Here, much like a couch potato flipping through channels, I passively waited for my superiors to feed me tasks and tell me how to perform them.

 There's an undeniable simplicity to this stage, a comfort in its clarity.
 It is a stage where you're given a problem with its solution, and your mission is to execute it as skillfully as possible.
 In this stage, the emphasis is on refining technical skills and learning to implement solutions effectively.
-There's something satisfying about this mode of work, it’s similar to solving a puzzle where all the pieces are given to you, and your job is to assemble them.
+There's something satisfying about this mode of work, it's similar to solving a puzzle where all the pieces are given to you, and your job is to assemble them.

-However, while it’s a necessary and often formative stage, the Couch Potato mode isn't without its limitations.
+However, while it's a necessary and often formative stage, the Couch Potato mode isn't without its limitations.
 Staying in this stage can curtail your growth, keeping you boxed into a reactive role.
 It limits your potential influence and impact, turning you into a passive player on the team rather than an active contributor.

 This stage has its value, though.
-It’s where we all start, cutting our teeth on assigned tasks, learning the ropes, and becoming proficient in our chosen programming languages.
+It's where we all start, cutting our teeth on assigned tasks, learning the ropes, and becoming proficient in our chosen programming languages.
 We grow from these experiences, but to maximize our impact as software engineers, we must strive to evolve, to climb higher up the pyramid.
 And the first step towards doing that is to transform from a passive observer to a vigilant firefighter, which leads us to the next stage of our journey.

 ## Stage 2: The Firefighter — "Houston, We Have a Problem."